 - 1 Emotion you can feel

-- Breath deeply by taking a slow, deep breath in through your nose moving it all the way into your lower abdomen and then release the breath through your mouth.
-Count as you do this..in 3 out 3 or in 5 out 5, etc.
+24. Breathe deeply by taking a slow, deep breath in through your nose moving it all the way into your lower abdomen and then releasing the breath through your mouth.
+Count as you do this.
+In 3 out 3 or in 5 out 5, etc.

-- Progressive Muscle Relaxation –It works like this:
+25. Progressive Muscle Relaxation - It works like this:

 - Focus on your left hand, notice how it feels before doing anything.